wycRice/CUHK_SZ_DL/README.md

 ## On course tutorial

-For on-course tutorial, we mainly based on the English version of mxnet [https://github.com/zackchase/mxnet-the-straight-dope] running on Ubuntu.
+For on-course tutorial, we mainly based on the English version of mxnet tutorial [https://github.com/zackchase/mxnet-the-straight-dope] running on Ubuntu.

 ## Dependencies